SpheroidUniverse/SpheroidScript/docs/ui/index.md

 You can create any number of different pages and develop the navigation system between them.
-From the table below, you will find which components provide the means for creating such interfaces in Spheroid UI Engine.
+From the table below, you will find which components provide the means for creating such interfaces on Spheroid UI Engine.

 ## Spheroid UI Engine Components